Pollock-Krasner Foundation — international grant of up to $50,000 for professional artists

 Who can apply

-the fields of painting, sculpture and graphic art are eligible to apply.
+Professional artists from around the world working in the fields of painting, sculpture and graphic art are eligible to apply.
 It is important that the artist is already actively exhibiting and has a proven exhibition history in galleries or museums.

 The Foundation does not support students, commercial art, photography, video art, performance art, cinema, crafts, or digital or generative practices.
 This is a fundamental position of the Foundation, linked to its history and mission.